 - As long as you have 30% down payment and a 640 FICO Credit Score, there is no income verification/no tax returns required

 - There are many NON-QM Loans where there are no waiting period after bankruptcy, foreclosure, deed in lieu of foreclosure, and short sale

 - Jumbo Mortgages on a NON-QM Loan Program is becoming more and more popular

-Gustan Cho Associates at Loan Cabin Inc. offers 95% LTV Jumbo Loans with no private mortgage insurance required.
+Gustan Cho Associates offers 95% LTV Jumbo Loans with no private mortgage insurance required.

-If you have any questions on topics covered on this article or are interested in NON-QM Loan Programs or other creative Conforming and Non-Conforming Mortgage Loan Programs, please contact Gustan Cho at The Gustan Cho Team at Loan Cabin at 262-716-8151 or text for faster response.
+If you have any questions on topics covered in this article or are interested in NON-QM Loan Programs or other creative Conforming and Non-Conforming Mortgage Loan Programs, please contact us at Gustan Cho Associates at 262-716-8151 or text for faster response.
 You can also email Gustan Cho at email@example.com .
-Gustan Cho NMLS 873293 and The Gustan Cho Team at Loan Cabin Inc. is available 7 days a week, evenings, weekends, and holidays.
+Gustan Cho Associates Mortgage Group are available 7 days a week, evenings, weekends, and holidays.